16 FUN Things To Do At Moraine Lake

 Have Lunch at Moraine Lake Lodge

-After two years of closure, we’re happy to report that Moraine Lake Lodge is now open!
+After a few years of closure, we’re happy to report that Moraine Lake Lodge is now open!
 This means that visitors to Moraine Lake can enjoy dining in the Walter Wilcox Dining Room at Moraine Lake Lodge.

 Cycle to Moraine Lake

 The best time to bike to Moraine Lake is when it is car-free.
-This happens around the third week of May for a very short period.
+This happens around the third or fourth week of May for a very short period.
 This one short week in Banff is when they plow Lake Moraine Road but don’t open the road to vehicles.
-Meaning you can bike to Moraine Lake and have it all to yourself – which we guarantee is impressive.
-(Though you can bike to Moraine Lake anytime you want.)
+This means you can bike to Moraine Lake and have it all to yourself – which we guarantee is impressive.
+(Though you can bike to Moraine Lake anytime you want, but you’ll be sharing the winding road with buses).

-If you’re a domestic traveler, make sure to bring your bike to Banff, or it’s possible to rent bicycles for the day in either Banff Cycle in Banff or Rebound Cycle in Canmore.
+If you’re a domestic traveler, make sure to bring your bike to Banff.
+It’s also possible to rent bicycles for the day in either Banff Cycle in Banff, Rebound Cycle in Canmore, or Wilson Sports in Lake Louise.
+If visiting during peak summers it’s recommended to reserve bike rentals in advance.

 Scramble the Tower of Babel

 This is the most well-known scramble in the Moraine Lake area, but it’s a pretty steep climb at 2.9 km and 518 meter gain.
-Still, it’s appropriate for entry-level scramblers.
+Still, the Tower of Babel is a sub-peak that’s pretty easy to access and is appropriate for entry-level scramblers.
 You’re guaranteed some fabulous views of Moraine Lake, Consolation Valley, and the Bow Valley.
-Tower of Babel is a sub-peak that’s pretty easy to access.

 The route heads up a gully right off Moraine Lake and has a steep, consistent climb to the top.
 It’s a scree bash (loose rock), but it’s a pretty well-worn trail due to its popularity.
 It’s a challenging workout for novice hikers who may underestimate the 518m climb to the top as it’s literally straight up.